Life Sciences Revolution Enables Better Disease Diagnosis and Treatment

 3 “Ageing and health,” The World Health Organization, https://www.who.int/news-room/fact-sheets/detail/ageing-and-health

 The views expressed are the opinion of Sands Capital Management and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
 You should not assume that any investment is or will be profitable.
-GIPS® reports and additional disclosures for the related composites may be found at Sands Capital Annual Disclosure Presentation.
+GIPS® Reports and additional disclosures for the related composites may be found in the Sands Capital GIPS Report.